- How does the UnO firmware compare to the official Behringer firmware?

 - Is the shipping insured?
 Which tracing info do we receive?

 Due to the relatively low price, shipping is done using regular post service.
 This means no tracking and no insurance.
 However, our experience of the past few years shows that regular post is sufficiently reliable.
-If needed we can require the package to be signed by the recipient; this still won't provide any tracking info, but a refund is done in case the package never arrives.
-There is an extra charge of 5 Euro for this service, email me if you want to use it.
+If needed we can require the package to be signed by the recipient; this will provide limited tracking info, and a refund is done in case the package never arrives.
+There is an extra charge of 6 Euro for this service, email me if you want to use it.

 - How long does shipping take?